 🩳What to Bring: Swimsuit, towel, and any other personal swimming gear (goggles, swim cap, etc.).

-There is no cost, but space is limited per time slot and is available on a first come, first served basis.
+Please Note: Space is limited per time slot and is available on a first come, first served basis.

 Sarah Moir | Sport for Social Development Program Leader